It’s total BS.

 List #2: Top 5 Sources of Good Health

 Your BS detector should remain silent when you see my reports on each of the following factors for achieving good health for life – for 100 years and beyond.

 These are the top factors for a long and healthy life.

 - Health factor #2.
 Un-fluoridated water

 - Health factor #4.
 Seafood

 Health factor #1 is so important that, no matter how old you are, you are guaranteed to have poor health if you don’t take advantage of it.

-It is such a powerful health factor that it even creates resistance to infection.
-It is true resistance, too, surpassing all antibiotics and vaccines.
+It’s such a powerful health factor that it even creates resistance to infection.
+It’s true resistance, too, surpassing all antibiotics and vaccines.